circonus-labs/nad/README.md

 Why did we "make" in the config directory?
 ---

-You'll notice above we actually did a "make" before we linked thing up.
+You'll notice that some plugins require compilation.
 Why?
-For illumos, aggcpu.elf is a compiled binary (as calculating aggregate CPU info is expensive using "the UNIX way").
-The make will compile and link any plugins that need compiling and linking.
-We don't build this on install because we're lazy and think it is a tad easier to only build what you need as you need it; it is very rare that you can't write your metrics check in shell or some other scripting language.
+For example, on illumos, aggcpu.elf is a compiled binary (as calculating aggregate CPU info is expensive using "the UNIX way").
+The install will compile and link any plugins that need compiling and linking.

 What about SSL?
 ---